neumino/neumino.github.io/movies.md

-### Sye Raa Narasimha Reddy
+### The Captain
-*Released on 2019-10-02, vote average 3*
+*Released on 2019-09-30, vote average 2*

-A biographical action epic based on the life of Uyyalawada Narasimha Reddy, who revolted against the atrocities of East India Company 10 years before the Sepoy Mutiny.
+Based on the true story of a pilot who had to ensure the safety of 128 passengers and crew members on the plane when its windshield became damaged mid-flight.
+The incident is regarded as one of the miracles in aviation history.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/s_d9u24cFZM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/UzGgZQxl80A?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>